Joffrey Bazié

-Joffrey Nino Negawabloua Bazié (born 27 October 2003) is a Burkinabé professional footballer who plays as a forward for French club Lille reserve team and the Burkina Faso national team.
+Joffrey Nino Negawabloua Bazié (born 27 October 2003) is a Burkinabé professional footballer who plays as a forward for Liga Portugal 2 club Paços Ferreira.

 Club career

 Bazié joined French Ligue 1 club Lille in January 2022.
+He made his only appearance for the club on 7 March 2024 in a 3–0 win against Sturm Graz.

+In July 2024, Bazié joined Portuguese club Paços Ferreira.

 International career

 In March 2022, Bazié received his first call-up to Burkina Faso national team for friendly matches against Kosovo and Belgium.
 He made his international debut on 29 March 2022 in a 3–0 defeat against Belgium.